kylevedder/kylevedder.github.io/index.md

 <img class="centered" src="img/me_computer.jpg" height="400" />

-**I am graduating with my CS PhD from Penn in May 2025, and I am on the job market for an industry Research Scientist position, either at a major AI lab or at a robotics startup, with the goal of working towards an embodied AI system that can perform at or above human level in a variety of domestic and industrial labor tasks.**

 <!-- My career goal is to build embodied AI system that can perform at or above human level in a variety of domestic and industrial labor tasks.
 I chose to do a PhD to focus on the 3D perception and world modeling aspect of this problem, as I believe having the right representation is a critical factor in learning robust, generalizable policies.
 My PhD research has focused on the problem of Scene Flow, which I believe encapsulates the critical ability to understand the dynamics of the 3D world. -->

 ## Research Interests